the-virtual-brain/tvb-root/tvb_documentation_new/doc_site/top_developers.rst

 The source code can be found on |github_link|.

-Documentation extracted from source code can be found here |api_link|.
+Documentation extracted from source code can be found |api_link|.

 You can view open issues on TVB's Jira |open_issues|.
 You can see ongoing activity on the |agile_board|.